Varunudutha/Portfolio/Portfolio/README.md

-# 🌐 Varun – Developer Portfolio
+# 🌐 Varun – Portfolio

 A modern, responsive, and interactive developer portfolio showcasing my skills, projects, and experience.
 Designed with a clean UI, smooth animations, and recruiter-friendly structure.